zng-ui/zng/TODO/Focus.md

 # Focus TODO

 * Restore focus from `modal` focus scope to button that opened it.
-* Restore focus to nearest sibling when focused is removed.
 * Support more then one ALT scopes?
 * Test directional navigation.
    * Including layout transformed widgets.